Multi-View Factorization Machines: Introduction

+The major challenge of including higher order interactions is that observations with such interactions become sparser with higher orders.
+Therefore, parameters representing higher order interactions can hardly be learned from their limited observations, especially from the extremely sparse data, {\em e.g.}, recommender systems.
+We suggest a common latent subspace for all features that is shared by different orders of interactions.
+In this manner, the full-order interactions observed in the data can collectively be used to learn a consistent representation in the latent feature space.

-In this paper, we propose a novel model for multi-view learning, called multi-view machines (MVMs).
-The main advantages of MVMs are outlined as follows: \begin{itemize} \item MVMs include all the possible interactions between features from multiple views, ranging from the first-order interactions ({\em i.e.}, contributions of single features) to the highest order interactions ({\em i.e.}, contributions of combinations of features from each view). \item MVMs jointly factorize the interaction parameters in different orders to allow parameter estimation under sparsity. \item MVMs are a general predictor that can work with different loss functions ({\em e.g.}, square error, hinge loss, logit loss) for a variety of machine learning tasks. \end{itemize}
+In this paper, we propose a novel model for multi-view prediction, called multi-view machines (MVMs).
+The main advantages of MVMs are outlined as follows: \begin{itemize} \item MVMs include the global bias and the full-order interactions between features from multiple views, ranging from the first-order interactions ({\em i.e.}, contributions of single features) to the highest-order interactions ({\em i.e.}, contributions of combinations of features from each view). \item MVMs jointly factorize the interaction parameters for different orders to allow accurate parameter estimation under sparsity and avoid overfitting via the effect of bias factors. \item MVMs are a general predictor that can work with different loss functions ({\em e.g.}, square error, hinge loss, logit loss) for a variety of machine learning tasks. \end{itemize}

+To empirically analyze and understand these advantages, we have the MVM model and other baselines implemented in a distributed environment, GraphX \cite{graphx}, which is a component of Spark \cite{spark}.
+Extensive experiments are conducted on real-world web application datasets, for regression and classification tasks, respectively.
+A 3.51\% accuracy improvement is shown on MVMs over FMs for the problem of movie rating prediction, and 0.57\% for ad click prediction.